 - Kinesthetic

-Students have preferred methodologies of learning, just like you do as an adult.
-Some prefer audio and instructions, others excel with video and less reading based material.
-The last group wall into the kinesthetic group who learn by doing.
+Students have preferred learning methodologies, just like you do as an adult.
+Some prefer audio and instructions; others excel with video and less reading-based material; the last group wall into the kinesthetic group, who learn by doing.

 Visual Learners

-Visual learners benefit from TPR because it make it easy to associate words and sentence structures with appropriate movements.
-These two elements combined allow for an online student to meet the lesson objectives with ease.
+Visual learners benefit from TPR because it makes associating words and sentence structures with appropriate movements easy.
+These two elements combined allow an online student to meet the lesson objectives efficiently.

 Audio Learners

-TPR is not as essential for students who learn a language by listening to it repeatedly.
-Audio learners develop their ability for language by recognizing patters and sounds and being able to emulate and immitate.
-However, though a student may have a preference for audio it still does not take away the overall importance of TPR for body-language comprehension.
+TPR is less essential for students who learn a language by listening to it repeatedly.
+Audio learners develop their ability for language by recognizing patterns and sounds and being able to emulate and imitate.
+However, though a student may prefer audio, it must remove TPR’s overall importance for body-language comprehension.

 Kinesthetic

-Children learn by doing more often than not so effective TPR can not only help develop a child’s foreign language ability, it simply make class more fun and engaging.
-Remember, when your student is having fun, your having fun.
+Children learn by doing more often than not, so effective TPR can help develop a child’s foreign language ability and make the class more fun and engaging.
+Remember, when your student is having fun, you’re having fun.

 TPR does not mean to act like a clown.
-It’s design to prompt the student to perform a specific action be it to repeat a sentence, read, or respond to an open ended question.
-This is important because you want to maintain a 50% teacher to student talk ratio.
+It’s designed to prompt the student to perform a specific action, whether to repeat a sentence, read, or respond to an open-ended question.
+This is important because you want to maintain a 50% teacher-to-student talk ratio.

 Using TPR will allow the student to take the lead at specific points in the lesson and participate in the conversation when prompted via TPR.